TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Related Work

 \section{Related Work}

 \textbf{(a) Weakly supervised object localization.} WSOL is a challenging task that seeks to localize objects using only image-level supervision.
 The foundational work in WSOL ~\cite{zhou2016learning} proposes to harvest CAMs from pre-trained CNNs, leveraging global average pooling (GAP) to guide the network’s attention toward specific regions in an image.
 Despite its impact, CAM and related CNN-based approaches are constrained to highlight discriminative regions, often neglecting complete object extents.
 This limitation has led to the development of different WSOL methods that can look beyond discriminative regions.
+Furthermore, \cite{HUI2022108664} proposes to utilize inter-class and intra-class gradients to improve CAMs.

 Erasing-based methods aim to mitigate CAM partial activation by selectively obscuring parts of an image to encourage broader localization.
 HaS~\cite{singh2017hide} and CutMix~\cite{yun2019cutmix} employ random erasure, which forces the network to explore different object parts beyond discriminative regions.
 Building on this, adversarial erasing methods like ACoL~\cite{zhang2018adversarial} and ADL~\cite{choe2019attention} use dual classifiers to identify and erase dominant regions, uncovering complementary object regions.
-Techniques like SPG~\cite{zhang2018self} go further, integrating pixel-wise correlation constraints to maintain context and consistency across object regions.
+Techniques like SPG~\cite{zhang2018self} goes further, integrating pixel-wise correlation constraints to maintain context and consistency across object regions.

 Other works target the inherent challenge in CNNs to capture only local semantic features due to limited receptive fields.
 Consequently, newer methods leverage structural cues and integrate BG suppression techniques.
-SPA~\cite{pan2021unveiling} enhances structural consistency, while PSOL~\cite{zhang2020rethinking} introduces a two-stage WSOL approach that decouples classification from localization tasks, providing robust pseudo annotations for regression without class constraints.
-Methods such as BAS~\cite{wu2022background} reinforce this separation by suppressing BG regions, emphasizing FG areas critical to localization.
+SPA~\cite{pan2021unveiling} enhances structural consistency, while PSOL~\cite{zhang2020rethinking} introduces a two-stage WSOL approach that decouples classification from localization tasks, providing robust pseudo-annotations for regression without class constraints.
+Methods such as BAS~\cite{wu2022background} reinforce this separation by suppressing BG regions and emphasizing FG areas critical to localization.